simplocms/docs/docs/theme/controllers.md

 Controllers offer you to handle all of your requests in one class as methods instead of Closure in route files.
 It is correct way for clean and robust code.
 By default, Laravel stores controllers in `app/Http/Controllers` path.

-> For more details, go to read official [Laravel documentation](https://laravel.com/docs/5.8/controllers)
+> For more details, go to read an official [Laravel documentation](https://laravel.com/docs/5.8/controllers)

 ## How To Define Controllers In Theme